pballent/hia-covid/index.md

 - Almost all of the models seeking to predict total COVID-19 deaths per capita or new COVID-19 deaths were increasingly effective at predicting the county's death toll from the April-September time period, and their adjusted R squared measures began to fall starting in the period October - November.
 - This may indicate that there was more local disparity in collecting case and death data earlier in the pandemic, and this decreased over time as testing became more widespread and there were more resources devoted to data collection.
 However, this explanation does not explain why the models' performance began to decline after September 2020.
 - The decline in model performance, if it shows anything meaningful, may indicate that the pandemic death toll has become less impacted by county-level factors since the beginning of the fall "surge" and COVID-19 has spread more evenly across the country and is affecting counties more “equally” than before.
-- This could also be an artifact of some kind, since there were only six months' worth of models showing steady increase, and then two months of models showing a decline in adjusted R squared.
+- This could also be an artifact of some kind, since there was only six months' worth of models showing a steady increase in model performance, and then two months of models showing a decline in adjusted R squared.